-Communication in an organization is crucial for its successful running.
-Internal and external communications are vital resources for corporate communication.
-The difference between the two forms of communications is the environment they happen in.
+Communication within and outside of an organization is crucial for its success.
+Referred to as internal and external communication, they are vital resources for company growth.
+The difference between the two forms of communications is the environment in which they happen.

 Internal communication is an exchange of ideas and information within the organization.
-External communication, on the other hand, is the exchange of information that happens outside the organization.
+External communication is the exchange of information that happens outside the organization.
+For corporate communication to be effective, there must be a bridge and alignment between external and internal communications practices.

 For an organization to be successful, there must be effective communication.
 Conveyed messages enable better planning, order, and enables the business control of various elements.
 Some of the reasons why communication is vital are: